sustainablepace/event-storming-tech-talk/readme.md

 ![Rashomon](rashomon.jpg)

-- One crime, four versions of the truth
+- Rashomon: One crime, four versions of the truth
 - Avoid being the detective: let all stakeholders figure out the truth collaboratively

 ## Big Picture Event Storming